citizen-ess/functional-democracy/README.md

 3. An elected official must have a background, be it professional or academic, related to the department he/she intends to run for.
    1. A process must be created for updating the qualifications list.
-   3. A process must be created to allow citizens to run as committee candidates using demonstrable experience as a substitute for official professional or academic requirements.

-4. Members cannot have served as executives (C-suite, VPs, Directors, etc.) or board members for any publicly traded companies, nor can they do so after holding office.
+4. Members cannot have served as executives (C-suite, VPs, Directors, etc.) or board members for any corporations, nor can they do so after holding office.

 5. Upon creation of this system, all new legislative committees are to be evaluated by the House and Senate to define their area of governance.
    1. Additionally committees should be merged or split where appropriate.

-6. Each new legislative committee can generate a enforcement division under it to take the role of the current executive departments.
+6. Each new legislative committee can generate an enforcement division under it to take the role of the current executive departments.

 7. Laws intended to be passed by these committees are presented to the Delegation committee for review instead of going through the House and Senate.
    1. The Delegation committee will determine whether the law is within the scope of one or more committees.